polynetwork/eth-relayer/README.md

     "RestURL":"http://etheruem:port", // your ethereum node
     "ECCMContractAddress":"ethereum_cross_chain_contract",
     "ECCDContractAddress":"ethereum_cross_chain_data_contract",
-    "CapitalOwnersPath": "./capital-owners", // path to store your ethereum wallet "CapitalPassword": "pwd", // password to protect your ethereum wallet "BlockConfig": 12 // blocks to confirm a ethereum tx },
+    "KeyStorePath": "./keystore", // path to store your ethereum wallet "KeyStorePwdSet": { // password to protect your ethereum wallet "0xd12e...54ccacf91ca364d": "pwd1", // password for address "0xd12e...54ccacf91ca364d" "0xabb4...0aba7cf3ee3b953": "pwd2" // password for address "0xabb4...0aba7cf3ee3b953"
+    },
+    "BlockConfig": 12 // blocks to confirm a ethereum tx },
   "BoltDbPath": "./db" // DB path
 }
 ```

 After that, make sure you already have a ethereum wallet with ETH.
-The wallet file is like `UTC--2020-08-17T03-44-00.191825735Z--d12ecafcb772bd7c774a2db3c54ccacf91ca364d` and you can use [geth](https://github.com/ethereum/go-ethereum) to create one( `./geth accounts add` ).
-Put it under `CapitalOwnersPath`
+The wallet file is like `UTC--2020-08-17T03-44-00.191825735Z--0xd12e...54ccacf91ca364d` and you can use [geth](https://github.com/ethereum/go-ethereum) to create one( `./geth accounts add` ).
+Put it under `KeyStorePath`.
+You can create more than one wallet for relayer.
+Relayer will send transactions concurrently by different accounts.

 Now, you can start relayer as follow: